apache/predictionio/docs/manual/install/index.md

 # Installing PredictionIO

 To get started, install PredictionIO Server and choose a SDK for your application.

+## Prerequisites

+It is **very important** to meet the minimum version of the following technologies that power PredictionIO.

+* Apache Hadoop 2.4.0 (required only if YARN and HDFS are needed)
+* Apache HBase 0.98.5
+* Apache Spark 1.1.0 for Hadoop 2.4
+* Elasticsearch 1.3.0
+* Java 7

 ## Installing PredictionIO Server

 PredictionIO runs on JVM, so it runs on most platforms.
-Choose your platform below:
+Choose your platform
+below:

 [//]: # (* Deploying PredictionIO on Amazon Web Services)
 * [Installing PredictionIO on Linux](install-linux.html)